OfryHe/Five-Men-s-Morris/README.md

 Important classes:
   1. Game(responsible for creating the game itself and playing a singular game):

-       -play_one_game : responsible for playing a single game(has many versions that include different agent styles such as: random player against random agent, random player against smart agent etc...)
+       -  play_one_game : responsible for playing a single game(has many versions that include different agent styles such as: random player against random agent, random player against smart agent etc...)
        -